General Electric Company: Marconi Electronic Systems sale (1998–99)

-Since October 1998, reports had been linking British Aerospace (BAe) with the German aerospace group DASA.
+In July 1998, reports began linking British Aerospace (BAe) with the German aerospace group DASA to create a new European Aerospace and Defence Company.
 GEC was also seen as a potential partner in a three-way merger with BAe and DASA.

 In December 1998, reports emerged that GEC was seeking a partner for MES, the value of which was greatly increased by the Tracor acquisition.
 Prospective partners included Thomson-CSF (by 1998 on the path to privatisation) and various American defence contractors (e.g. Lockheed Martin and TRW).
 GEC had already been active in pursuing consolidation in the defence business.
 In 1997, it made an ultimately unsuccessful bid to the French government to privatise Thomson-CSF and merge it with MES.

 A merger of UK companies soon became the most likely development.
 In mid-January 1999, GEC and British Aerospace confirmed they were holding talks.
 On 19 January, it was announced British Aerospace was to acquire Marconi Electronic Systems for £7.7bn ($12.75bn).

 Marconi plc (1999–2002)

 While the deal was yet to be completed, GEC used much of the anticipated proceeds of the MES sale to buy companies in 1999.
-This was part of a major realignment of the firm to focus on the burgeoning telecoms sector, and it became a radio, telecommunications and internet equipment manufacturer.
+This move was part of a major realignment of the firm to focus on the burgeoning telecoms sector, and it became a radio, telecommunications and internet equipment manufacturer.
+At the time, financial markets approved of the strategy; GEC's share value set new all-time highs during early 1999.

-In 1999, Marconi plc bought two American equipment-makers: RELTEC Corporation in March for £1.3bn, and FORE Systems in April for £2.8bn, to complement the telecommunication business of its subsidiary Marconi Communications.
+In 1999, Marconi plc purchased two American equipment-makers: RELTEC Corporation in March for £1.3bn, and FORE Systems in April for £2.8bn, to complement the telecommunication business of its subsidiary Marconi Communications.
 Later that year, GEC acquired Kvaerner's Govan shipyard.

-In April 2000, it acquired Mobile Systems International for £391m.
+In April 2000, it acquired Mobile Systems International in exchange for £391m.
+Consolidating and monitoring the finances of these acquisitions soon added to the future difficulties encountered by Marconi.

 These acquisitions were made at the height of the dot-com bubble, and the bursting of the bubble in 2001 took a heavy toll on Marconi.
-In July 2001, Marconi plc suffered a 54% drop in its share price following the suspension of trading of its shares, a profits warning, and redundancies.
-Its managing director Lord Simpson was forced to resign.
+While the company initially chose to deny any impact to sales, the delayed issue of a profit warning spooked investors.
+In July 2001, Marconi plc suffered a 54% drop in its share price following the suspension of trading of its shares, profit warning, and redundancies.
+Having accumulated a sizeable debt pile that was continuing to mount due to heavy losses, Marconi was facing bankruptcy.

+In September 2001, Simpson was forced to resign from Marconi and a new management team was brought in under Mike Parton, the new chief executive.
 Shares that had been worth £12.50 at GEC's peak had fallen to £0.04.
-Lord Weinstock's own stake, once worth £480 million, was reduced to £2 million.
+Lord Weinstock's stake, once worth £480 million, was reduced to £2 million.